 What is the cost of the program?

 Tuition for the program is $3000.
-This includes all workshops (most meals during workshops), course materials, webinars, and full registration at the ITE Annual Meeting and Exhibit.
-Where possible, it may also include registration to a District or Section event if combined with a LITE event.
+This includes all virtual workshops (12) 3-4 hours in length, course materials, program webinars (4-5, 90-minute), and full registration at the ITE Annual Meeting and Exhibit.

 Are applicants required to have financial support from their employer?